simbo1905/simple-record-store/readme.md

 the store and open a fresh one to reload all the headers from disk.
 Given that the disk may be unavailable or full the and reloading all the headers is expensive this code throws an error and expects the application to log what is going on and decide how many times to attempt to reopen the store.

+Note that the source code using Lombok to be able to write cleaner and safer code.
+This is compile time only dependency.

 ## Details